Goals of Peer Mentoring: Develop student leaders through peer mentoring programs. (Goal #5)

-Peer Mentors will report to the Student Advocacy Specialist or Academic Support Center Director and communicate regularly about student progress.
+Peer Mentors will report to the Student Advocacy Manager or Academic Support Center Director and communicate regularly about student progress.
 Peer Mentors are considered representatives of both the Academic Support Center and The University and should act accordingly both on and off campus.

 Peer Mentors have a strong influence on the development and education of Penn State Mont Alto students.
 They provide invaluable support to students as they adjust to the rigors of college life.

 These student leaders are expected to integrate their role as mentors with their roles as educators, peer helpers, community builders, and student advocates.
 In addition, Peer Mentors are expected to demonstrate genuine interest in the welfare of students and constructively support both students and the institution by active involvement in the entire Peer Mentor program.